Canon EOS R1 Review

 100 | 200 | 400 | 800 | 1600 | 3200

 The low noise performance from this imaging sensor is outstanding, as expected from a modern, high-resolution, full-frame, BSI imaging sensor.
 As the ISO setting increases from 100 to 1600, noise levels increase slowly, from negligible to slightly noticeable but still low.
 At ISO 3200 through ISO 6400, noise levels become more obvious though images retain a high quality at these settings, especially with noise reduction applied.
 By ISO 12800, noise becomes an image quality detriment, and by ISO 25600, the noise is strong.
-ISO 51200 through 102400 results look bad unless significantly downsized.
+ISO 51200 through 102400 results look bad unless significantly downsized, and ISO 204800 and 409600 results look terrible.

 The R1 features Canon's formerly only-subscription-accessible Neural Network upscaling and noise reduction processing in the camera.
 Output HEIF or JPG images that are 2x larger in both dimensions (96 megapixels) and utilize higher quality noise reduction processing, with cropping available.

-From what I've seen to date, the R1 delivers outstanding image quality, including low noise levels and excellent dynamic range.
-If 24 megapixels are adequate for your needs, expect this camera to deliver the image quality you need.
+The R1 delivers outstanding image quality, including low noise levels and excellent dynamic range.
+If 24 megapixels are adequate for your needs, this camera delivers the image quality you need.

 In-Body Image Stabilization (IBIS)